How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 It may also be a good idea to find an app that blocks the internet for a given period of time.
 This will eliminate the temptation to check Facebook or look at silly things.

 LeechBlock NG is a perfect Chrome extension that will block websites that stop you from doing your work.
+Writing a bestseller takes hard work, and distractions have no place in the process.

 6. Novel Writers Do Their Research